mermaid-js/mermaid/docs/sequenceDiagram.md

 ## sequenceNumbers

-It is possiebl to get a sequence number attached to each arrow in a sequence diagram.
+It is possible to get a sequence number attached to each arrow in a sequence diagram.
 This can be configured when adding mermaid to the website as shown below:
 ```
     <script>
       mermaid.initialize({